sethm/emacs-files/README.md

 This is my Emacs configuration.
 It's been written and rewritten and refactored and migrated and changed and updated since the late '90s.

+I keep this setup in git because I like to keep it up to date across all the computers I use — work laptop, home workstation, home laptop, development servers, etc.

 A lot of this stuff is pretty specific to my personal needs, but feel free to steal ideas.

+## Structure

+- The main init file is `~/.emacs.d/init.el`.
+- Files found in `~/.emacs.d/local` are ignore by Git, but added to the load path.
+- Files found in `~/.emacs.d/lisp` are checked into Git, and added to the load path.
+- I keep `org-mode` as a submodule in `~/.emacs.d/lisp/org-mode`, which I try to keep up to date with the current stable release.

 ## Getting Started

     $ git clone git@github.com:sethm/emacs-files.git ~/.emacs.d
     $ cd ~/.emacs.d
     $ git submodule init
-    $ git submodule updaet
+    $ git submodule update
     $ cd ~/.emacs.d/lisp/org-mode
     $ make